ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 ##### Threatened 13

-All the Premier League teams that are not in the big 7 (supreme 7).
+All the Premier League teams that are not in the big 7 (superior 7).

 ##### Ever 7